PBF Energy Inc. [PBF] stock Upgrade by JP Morgan analyst, price target now $43

 The call is being webcast and can be accessed at PBF Energy’s website, http://www.pbfenergy.com.
 The call can also be accessed by dialing (877) 869-3847 or (201) 689-8261.
 The audio replay will be available approximately two hours after the end of the call and will be available through the company’s website.

+PBF Energy Inc. represents 121.27 million in outstanding shares, while the company has a total market value of $5.50 billion with the latest information.
+PBF stock price has been found in the range of $42.59 to $45.56.

-Compared to the average trading volume of 2.67M shares, PBF reached a trading volume of 2650107 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.63M shares, PBF reached a trading volume of 3611495 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 JP Morgan have made an estimate for PBF Energy Inc. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on September 21, 2022.
 While these analysts kept the previous recommendation, Wolfe Research raised their target price from $36 to $49.
 The new note on the price target was released on September 15, 2022, representing the official price target for PBF Energy Inc. stock.
 Previously, the target price had yet another raise to $57, while Wells Fargo analysts kept a Overweight rating on PBF stock.